 COVID-19 Bivalent Booster Updates

-As of December 21, 18.4 percent of all Chicagoans age 5 and up have received the updated COVID booster vaccine, compared to 14.6 percent of all Americans.
-One in five Chicago adults 18 and older have received a bivalent booster.
-As of December 21, more than 494,000 doses of the updated booster have been administered to Chicagoans.
+As of December 7, 16.9 percent of all Chicagoans age 5 and up have received the updated COVID booster vaccine, compared to 13.5 percent of all Americans.
+Among eligible Chicagoans (those who have completed their primary COVID-19 vaccine series), 24 percent have received their updated booster vaccine.
+However, there continues to be disparities by race and ethnicity.
+Among eligible Chicagoans, 36.5 percent of White residents have received the updated booster, compared to 26.6 percent of Asian residents, 19.8 percent of Black/non-Latinx residents and 15 percent of Latinx residents.
+As of December 7, more than 455,000 doses of the updated booster have been administered to Chicagoans.

 COVID-19 By the Numbers

 The CDC determines COVID-19 Community Levels as Low, Medium, or High, based on the number of new local COVID-19 cases, regional COVID-19 hospital admissions, and COVID-19 hospital capacity in the prior week.
 The Levels were developed to help communities decide what prevention steps to take based on the latest local COVID-19 data.